Skip to main content

 Step 2: Configure Records

-In order to safely send emails from your own domain without raising spam warnings for your recipients you'll need to add these records to your DNS host settings.
+To safely send emails from your domain without raising spam warnings for your recipients you'll need to add these records to your DNS host settings.
 These records allow our email service to verify that the domain you've asked to send from is an actual domain under your control.

 1. Add these name/value pairs to your DNS configuration.
 This may require help from your developer or site admin.
 If you need to email them the details you can click the Copy All button and send the details to them via another channel.
 For more information about setting up DNS records see the bottom of this page: Adding Records To Your DNS Host.